WGBH/django-multilingualfield/README.md

 ## Overview ##

-django has [excellent translation tools](https://docs.djangoproject.com/en/dev/topics/i18n/translation/) but a recent project at WGBH required manually-written translations for nearly all text content served by the site.
+django has [excellent translation tools](https://docs.djangoproject.com/en/dev/topics/i18n/translation/) but a recent project at WGBH required manually-written translations for nearly all text & image content served by the site.

-I didn't want to create multiple `CharField` or `TextField` attributes for each piece of text (i.e. 'title_en' and 'title_es') for multiple reasons:
+I didn't want to create multiple `CharField`, `TextField` or `ImageField` attributes for each field that needed translations (i.e. 'title_en' and 'title_es') for multiple reasons:

 1. They'd be a giant pain to keep track of.
 2. Templates and/or views would be polluted with alot of crufty if/else statements.